This approach will give access to the medial border of both the proximal and distal hallux.

-This approach is indicated for fractures of the two phalanges of the hallux with or without joint involvement.
-It can also be used for ORIF of the medial sesamoid bone and for ORIF of distal fractures of the first metatarsal.
-It can also be used for treatment of hallux rigidus (cheilectomy, osteotomy, fusion).
+It is indicated for fractures of the two phalanges of the hallux with or without joint involvement.
+It can also be used for ORIF of the distal fractures of the first metatarsal.
+It can also be used to treat hallux rigidus (cheilectomy, osteotomy, fusion).

 3. Skin incision

-The skin incision starts at the mid point of the metatarsal head and runs distally towards the mid diaphysis of the distal phalanx.
+For access to the proximal phalanx, the skin incision starts at the midpoint of the metatarsal head and runs distally towards the mid diaphysis of the distal phalanx.

 For access to the distal phalanx, the incision should start at the midpoint of the proximal phalanx and run toward the end of the phalanx, avoiding the nail bed distally.

 Following the skin incision, dissection is carried through the subdermal tissues directly to the periosteum.